 - Non-Action Guy: Seems to be this way since Knov is used mostly for reconnaissance and to create portals into the King's palace.
-However it is shown that, with his ability Scream, he can use his powers offensively there just not as valuable to the mission as the ability to get everyone into strategically sound places.
+However it is shown that, with his ability Scream, he can use his powers offensively; they're just not as valuable to the mission as the ability to get everyone into strategically sound places.

 - Portal Cut: His offensive ability Scream.
 Since it's never explored, we never find out whether or not it could have been a Story-Breaker Power.